 “I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.”
 (Jn 15:5)*

 Our role is to abide in Christ and let Him be the Producer.

 But what does abiding in Him entail?
 The original word “abide” means to stay in a given place, state or relation; to abide, continue, dwell, endure, be present, remain, stand.1

 This is what I believe abiding in Christ means:

 Living with Jesus

 Not just visiting.
-And living in harmony—or at least striving to.
+It’s living in harmony with Jesus—or at least striving to.
 Living with someone also implies a love relationship.
 You don’t willingly choose to live with someone you don’t love.

 “If anyone loves me, he will obey my teaching.
 My Father will love him, and we will come to him and make our home with him.”
 (Jn 14:23)

 When we accept Jesus as our Savior He comes to live in us.
 What a profound thought—that the God of the universe is dwelling inside each believer as a Permanent Resident!